shadow046/pos_system/README.md

 Always rebase the current branch to the main branch before pusing to the origin.

-There are two roles implemented on the current system, <b>owner and cashier</b>
+There are two roles implemented on the current system, <b>admin and cashier</b>